EstebanRH23/Traffic-LIght-and-Signal-Recognition/README.md

 If you have any doubts about the communication with the car, you can check the documentation in [AutoModelCar CIC IPN](https://github.com/Conilo/automodelcar-cic-ipn) or [Automodelcar](https://github.com/AutoModelCar).

-Parallel, you need to have Conda running in your machine with the purpose of source the environment called "", this environment have all the necessary to execute the code withouth problems.
+Parallel, you need to have Conda running in your machine with the purpose of source the environment called "carnd-term1-cpu", this environment have all the necessary to execute the code withouth problems.

 You can enable the environment in your machine with:
-> Source activate "Name of the environment"
+> Source activate carnd-term1-cpu

 Enter to the folder where you downloaded the repository:
 > python TrafficSign_detector.py

 Finally you can disable the environment with the command:
-> Source deactivate "Name of the environment"
+> Source deactivate carnd-term1-cpu

 ## Contact